Star Trek: The Next Generation (1994 video game): Gameplay

-When the player goes to the transporter room, planning to beam to a destination, he can choose his crew to bring along.
+In the transporter room the player chooses which crew to send on the mission.
 Each crew member has stats that decide how effective he will be at certain tasks, such as tactical, technical, strength and health.
 Choosing a selection of characters that target the mission goals can make the gameplay much easier.
 At the destination, the player has individual access to each character and their inventory.
 The phaser, tricorder, and various specialized devices (such as medical equipment) are used in the game to interact with the environment.

 In-game events are played out through conversations on the main bridge viewscreen, in-person on away missions and via short in-game animated cinematics.
 The game's intro mimics the intro of the television series.

 Settings

 The game has three different settings.

 Bridge - Various interface stations allow the player to navigate, start away missions, and access the password system which can be used to play saved games at different points of the game.

 Combat - Should an enemy attack the Enterprise, the red alert klaxons go off and the visual is transferred to a tactical grid that shows the Enterprise and the attacking ship.
-The player may fire phasers and photon torpedoes while maneuvering.
+The player directly controls the ship, firing phasers and photon torpedoes while maneuvering.
 Damage sustained during these battles can either be repaired at the Engineering console on the bridge, or at one of the three starbases in the sector.
 Damage inflicted can affect various systems, such as being unable to beam down to away missions, unable to access navigation, blurred and garbled communications, or ship destruction.

 Away Mission - The player controls four members of an away team.
 The player can control each one in turn by switching to the respective portrait.
 Certain characters have different abilities based on their service branch.